Michelle Obama: A Life

 Michelle Obama: A Life is a biography of American former First Lady and lawyer Michelle Obama written by Peter Slevin.
 The book was first published by Alfred A. Knopf in 2015.

 The book has received reviews from publications including The New York Times, Chicago Tribune, The Wall Street Journal, Publishers Weekly, Kirkus Reviews, Elle, Pittsburgh Post-Gazette, NBC News, USA Today, Booklist, Time, and The Washington Post.

-In 2015, the book was a finalist for the PEN/Jacqueline Bograd Weld Award for Biography.
+In 2015, the book was a finalist for the PEN/Jacqueline Bograd Weld Award.